-What Causes Green Algae On Aquarium Glass
+What Causes Green Algae On Aquarium Glass?

-Is Green Water Bad For Fish
+Is Green Water Bad For Fish?

-Fish will often swim at the surface when they need more oxygen, so if you notice your fish swimming at the top of the tank at night, it is likely that the combination of plants and algae is causing an oxygen deficiency in your tank.
+Fish often swim at the surface when they need more oxygen, so if you notice your fish swimming at the top of the tank at night, it is likely that the combination of plants and algae is causing an oxygen deficiency in your tank.

 Although the oxygen consumption of algae is usually far less than it produces during the day, some situations like shade and cloudiness can reduce light and can impact the overall production of oxygen throughout the day.